 Roy Wilkie, Graphic Designer

 Roy is a graphic designer and digital illustrator.
 He is responsible for all of NFCC’s graphic design work: from this website, to posters, cards, stickers, and other collateral materials.
-A talented designer both on and offline, Roy originally came to NFCC as a volunteer to assist with a website redesign.
+A talented designer both on and offline, Roy originally came to NFCC when seeking a more meaningful work than UX design for the tech sector.
 His skill was soon recognized and he was brought on board as the official graphic designer.
 He continues to volunteer at NFCC’s annual “Keep the Feast Coming” seafood benefit, and enjoys working for a good cause.
-Roy also recently worked as an Americorps volunteer with United Way of King County’s Free Summer Meals program.

 Currently Roy is working as a Media Arts teacher for middle school students at High Tech High in San Diego, while continuing to work freelance for nonprofits such as Global Ocean Health and NFCC.